Lawyer says ex-Playboy model had sexual relationship with Trump

 Breaking News Emails

-McDougal was allegedly paid $150,000 for her silence by American Media Inc., whose CEO, David Pecker, has a friendly relationship with Trump.
+McDougal was allegedly paid $150,000 for her silence by American Media Inc., whose CEO, David Pecker, has a friendly relationship with the president.

 The White House and a lawyer for Trump have denied that he had a relationship with McDougal.